 Do I need a special letter for my Therapy Dog?

 Whether your dog is a therapy dog, an emotional support animal or a service canine, the work these animals do is vital in the lives of many people.
-Know the difference so you can better equip yourself or a loved one with the help needed to live a life of unconditional love, freedom, and independence.
+Each type of dog has very different legal rights and qualification procedures, so it’s critical to understand the differences between them.
+No matter what type of assistance animal they are however, these dogs help people live their lives with unconditional love, freedom, and independence.